Joint force delivers air support in Alaska during JPMRC 25-01

 |0

-This work, Joint force delivers air support in Alaska during JPMRC 25-01, by SrA Mark Sulaica, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint force delivers air support in Alaska during JPMRC 25-01 [Image 11 of 11], by SrA Mark Sulaica, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.